You would like to adopt a rescue dog, what next?

 1

-Apply to adopt a dog from Spain
+Apply to adopt a dog

 You must provide accurate and detailed information in your application as we will assess your suitability from the information you provide.